fan2/mkdocs/docs/blog/posts/cpp/cpp-data-types.md

 Every name and every expression has a type that determines the operations that may be performed on it.

-Types built out of the built-in types using C++’s abstraction mechanisms are called *user-defined types*.
+Types built out of the built-in types using C++'s abstraction mechanisms are called *user-defined types*.
 They are referred to as structures, classes and enumerations.

 <!-- more -->